 Dr (Debbie) Mei-Tai Chu

-She has multidisciplinary background and has over 10 years’ industry experience globally.
+She has a multidisciplinary background and has over 10 years’ industry experience globally.
 She’s been a visiting scholar at NEC Corporation, Japan and invited speaker at National University of Singapore.

 Dr Chu has worked as a knowledge management consultant for several public and private sector organisations, including the International Technology Research Institute where she coached and coordinated 40 Communities of Practices.
 Her work has been published in journals such as IEEE Transactions in Engineering Management, Expert Systems with Applications and Journal of International Manufacturing.
 She’s also authored conference papers in diverse areas such as knowledge management, communities of practice, multi-agent systems, computational Intelligence, expert systems, technology management and human resource management.